Schneider Electric launches world's first EV charger to keep energy bills and CO2 emissions in check

 In 2023, users will have access to the ‘green mode' where homeowners can fully utilize the power of renewable energy.
 For example, if solar energy is available, the system will automatically switch to this source.
 Additionally, when solar power is at its peak conversion time, your EV can be set to charge at this time, avoiding having to use costly grid energy.

-For extra insights into your carbon footprint, the App also provides updates on your CO2 consumption, allowing you to make more informed decisions about where further savings can be made.ï¿½
+For extra insights into your carbon footprint, the App also provides updates on your CO2 consumption, allowing you to make more informed decisions about where further savings can be made.

 Optimizing our energy use, making better decisions about sustainability, and ensuring our cars are charged and ready to drive when we need them is all about making our energy, and homes, work harder for us and the planet.